 Believing in a God that we can not see

 Thomas was one of these men.
 He wasn’t there when Jesus presented himself victorious over the tomb.
-The disciples, excited with what they’d witnessed, shared their news with Thomas.
+The disciples shared their news with Thomas, excited about what they’d witnessed.
 He wanted little to do with this silly claim.
 Though he followed him in life, asking him to follow blindly in death was where he drew the line.

 Thomas wanted to see the evidence and refused to believe without it.